treehouses/treehouses.github.io/pages/blog/20190930-reviewprs.md

 ![](images/20190930-mergeconflicts.png)

-## Step 5: The Pull Request Fixes the Issue
+## Step 5: The pull request fixes the issue

 Before you can submit your review of the pull request you must verify that it is actually fixing the issue it refers to in the title.
 If it is a new feature that is being added you will have to test the feature on your raspberry pi.
 In order to do this you will need to ssh into your raspberry pi and switch to the branch that the feature is added on via `git checkout <branchname>`.

-## Step 6: The Commits are Associated with a Github Account
+## Step 6: The commits are associated with a Github Account

 Click on the *Commits* tab.
 This will  display all the commits for this pull request.
 You will need to verify that all commits were made by the same Github account.